Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Winthrop Harbor students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Winthrop Harbor students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Winthrop Harbor District Curriculum Used in Our In-Home Tutoring Programs

 The district uses the Illinois Learning Standards as the basis for its curriculum.
 Students have many choices for the academic path they want to take and will be able to use their core academic foundation to bridge the learning experience.
 Students also have many extracurricular activities as well including community service opportunities because the school believes that service to others teaches students valuable perspectives and will lead to students being engaged, active citizens and members of their own community.
 Active, engaged learners are also more likely to have success.